multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 ## Prerequisites

-### erdpy
+### mxpy

-First and foremost, you need to have erdpy installed: https://docs.multiversx.com/sdk-and-tools/erdpy/installing-erdpy/
+First and foremost, you need to have mxpy installed: https://docs.multiversx.com/sdk-and-tools/mxpy/installing-mxpy/

-If you already have erdpy installed, make sure to update it to the latest version, using the same instructions as for the installation.
+If you already have mxpy installed, make sure to update it to the latest version, using the same instructions as for the installation.

-We're going to use erdpy for interacting with our contracts, so if you need more details about some of the steps we will perform, you can check here for more detailed explanations regarding what each command does: https://docs.multiversx.com/sdk-and-tools/erdpy/smart-contract-interactions/
+We're going to use mxpy for interacting with our contracts, so if you need more details about some of the steps we will perform, you can check here for more detailed explanations regarding what each command does: https://docs.multiversx.com/sdk-and-tools/mxpy/smart-contract-interactions/

 ### Rust

-Once you have erdpy installed, you also have to install Rust through it, and the VM tools for testing:
+Once you have mxpy installed, you also have to install Rust through it, and the VM tools for testing:

 ```
-erdpy deps install rust
+mxpy deps install rust

-erdpy deps install vmtools --overwrite
+mxpy deps install vmtools --overwrite
 ```

-If you installed Rust already without erdpy, you might run into some issues when building your smart contracts.
-It's recommended to uninstall Rust, and install it through erdpy instead.
+If you installed Rust already without mxpy, you might run into some issues when building your smart contracts.
+It's recommended to uninstall Rust, and install it through mxpy instead.

 Example of error: